-Draw a great looking Baby Elephant with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking Baby Elephant with easy, step-by-step drawing instructions, and video tutorial.

 Elephants are the largest land animals on earth.
 This huge animal is recognized by its characteristic large ears, long, forward-facing teeth called tusks, and its unique snakelike nose, called a trunk.